 A Kind Place supports and welcomes everyone from all walks of life, gender identity, orientation, and backgrounds.
 We offer free 15-minutes consultation for you to meet with your choice of therapist / psychologist / counsellor to support you on your journey of mental wellness.
 For any enquiries, Whatsapp us or send them to email@example.com.
 Reach out to us today!

-If you are looking for any kind of assistance, including psychologists and counsellors in Singapore, counselling for men, anxiety counselling, couples counselling, hypnotherapy services or corporate wellness services, talk to us today!
+If you are looking for any kind of assistance, including the best psychologists and counsellors in Singapore, counselling for men, anxiety counselling, couples counselling, depression counselling, grief counselling services, hypnotherapy services or corporate wellness services, talk to us today!